WongTim/OpenAI-Full-Stack/README.md

 ## Structure
-1. titanic.py: Main Python file with the logic for uploading files, querying OpenAI, displaying results, and handling data visualizations.
+1. `titanic.py`: Main Python file with the logic for uploading files, querying OpenAI, displaying results, and handling data visualizations.
-2. key.env: Store your OpenAI API key securely (not included in the repo and is specified in .gitignore, add it manually).
+2. `key.env`: Store your OpenAI API key securely (not included in the repo and is specified in .gitignore, add it manually).
-3. train.csv, test.csv: Example Titanic dataset CSV files to use with the app.
+3. `train.csv`, test.csv: Example Titanic dataset CSV files to use with the app.

+## Known Issue: "Ask Question" Feature Not Working Properly

+# Problem:
+The "Ask Question" feature is currently encountering an issue due to recent changes in the OpenAI API.
+Specifically, the openai.Completion method is no longer supported in versions of the `OpenAI Python package >=1.0.0`.
+As a result, querying the dataset through the app generates an error.

+# Cause:
+- The OpenAI API has transitioned to a new interface where openai.Completion is deprecated.
+- The current OpenAI Python package version (1.0.0 and above) is incompatible with the existing code that uses openai.Completion.

+# Solution:
+There are two potential solutions to resolve this issue:
+1. Upgrade the Code to Support `OpenAI API 1.0.0+`:
+2. Update the code to use the new openai.ChatCompletion method instead of openai.Completion.
+A detailed migration guide is available to assist with these changes.

+# Use the Previous Version of OpenAI (Temporary Solution):
+If updating the code is not feasible immediately, you can downgrade the OpenAI package to version 0.28, which supports the openai.Completion method.
+To install this version, run: `pip install openai==0.28`

+This will allow the "Ask Question" feature to function as expected without requiring immediate code changes.